Scan web applications

 -

-To schedule the analysis, including whether to run a prescan before running a full scan, select Schedule.
+To schedule the analysis, including whether to run a prescan before running the scan, select Schedule.

 By default, your Dynamic Analysis is not scheduled.
 To review the schedule of any Dynamic Analysis, select the clock icon in the row for that Dynamic Analysis on the All Dynamic Analyses page.